vivictorg/vivictpp/README.md

 ```

 ### Displaying video quality (VMAF) data
 _*Note that this functionality is currently not available in the new imgui UI.
-To use this functionality vivictpp must be started with the --disable-imgui flag*_

-Vivict++ can display VMAF data if such is provided by using the `--left-vmaf` and/or `--right-vmaf`
-options.
-The command line options take a path to a csv-file containing the data as argument.
-The file is expected to be a csv-file created by the [FFmpeg libvmaf filter](http://ffmpeg.org/ffmpeg-filters.html#libvmaf) with `log_fmt=csv`.
+It mayb be reinstated in the future.*_

 ### Specifying input format
 In case your input file is in a format this not easily identified, ie raw video, you can use the